plenigo/plenigo.github.io/pages/changelog/apiV3.md

     blob to the user entity.
 A user has an associated data blog that contains a HashMap which is currently limited to 50 entries that are complete free to fill.

+**Changed:**

+ * **Authorize-Header-Token renamed to "X-plenigo-api-token"**
+    We had to rename our Authorize-Header-Token to prevent confusion and conflicts with our existing header tokens.
+The new name should properly reflect the usage and allow developers to easily differentiate between the available token types.
+ * **Improved description of the "startTime"-Parameter and the "endTime"-Parameter**
+    One feedback we got from you was that the description of the "startTime"-Parameter and the "endTime"-Parameter is misleading.
+We now made clear that these fields target the updated date of an entity.
+It does not differentiate between creation and update.
+A creation of an entity is also an update.
 * **Splitting up payment methods**
     After some discussions with API test users and internal reviews we came to the conclusion that we have to split up the payment